Classic Pancake & Biscuit Mix – Weekends are more relaxing with this in your cupboard ready to be turned into vegan pancakes, biscuits, and waffles.

 Heat a skillet or griddle over medium heat.
 Once hot, place 1/3 cup-sized scoops of batter onto the griddle and cook until they have slightly browned on the edges and there are a lot of air bubbles.
 Flip and cook for an additional minute.
 Serve.

 Disclaimer: This book was sent to me for free, to review and giveaway.
 All opinions are honest and my own.
-There are also affiliate links within the post, buying products through these gives me a small percentage and helps me to keep the blog running. <3
+There are affiliate links in this post which won’t change your price but will share some commission. <3